giellalt/lang-mns/mns.md

 the forms below here need studying.
 They are probably not what I labled them as20230521

+the forms below here need studying.
+They are probably not what I labled them as20230521

 Active Indicative Presence

 Active Indicative Preterite